-For many years Thirlwall was the home of a notorious Border family called the Thirlwalls, who took their name from the place who were in the 1550s recorded as ‘prone and inclined to theft’.
-The family were immortalised in a well known local ballad (see South Tynedale), commemorating a border fray in which Albany Featherstonehaugh, a High Sheriff of Northumberland, was murdered.
-The ballad was used by Sir Walter Scott in ‘Marmion’ as a genuine border ballad but may have been written by his friend, the Durham historian, Robert Surtees.
+For many years Thirlwall was the home of a notorious Border family called the Thirlwalls, who took their name from the place.
+In the 1550s, the family were recorded as ‘prone and inclined to theft’.
+The Thirlwalls were immortalised in a well known local ballad (see South Tynedale), commemorating a border fray in which Albany Featherstonehaugh, a High Sheriff of Northumberland, was murdered.
+The ballad was used by Sir Walter Scott in ‘Marmion’ as a genuine border ballad but it may have been written by his friend, the Durham historian, Robert Surtees.

 South of Thirlwall, Hadrian’s Wall crossed a tributary of the River Tyne, called the Tipalt Burn which probably accounts for the weakness in the wall at Thirlwall by which lie the villages of Greenhead and the Welsh sounding Glenwelt.
 The remains of a Roman fort at Carvoran, known in Roman times as Magna, lie to the north east of Greenhead.
 It is situated at the junction of two Roman routeways known as the Stanegate and the Maiden Way, both of which predate Hadrian’s Wall.